barneyb/magic-card-creator/src/test/resources/test_set.md

 {1}{U}{G}{T}: Every opponent dies in a fire unless all pay {X}{U}{B}{G} or {X}{R}{B}{W} or {X}{X}{B} where X equals your life total.

-*For the first time in his life, Barney felt warm.
-And hungry.*
+{For the first time in his life, Barney felt warm.
+And hungry.}